VietTheBarbarian/AWS-Security-Stuff/README.md

 Some praticioner level aws security setup.
-Than you can make to your needs.
+Than you can modify to your needs.